 As a business development company, we are required to carry our investments at market value or, if no market value is ascertainable, at the fair value as determined in good faith in accordance with procedures established by our Board.
 Decreases in the market values or fair values of our investments relative to amortized cost will be recorded as unrealized depreciation.
-Any unrealized losses in our portfolio could be an indication of aportfolio company's inability to meet its repayment obligations to us with respect to the affected loans.
+Any unrealized losses in our portfolio could be an indication of a portfolio company's inability to meet its repayment obligations to us with respect to the affected loans.
 This could result in realized losses in the future and ultimately in reductions of our income available for distribution in future periods.
 In addition, decreases in the market value or fair value of our investments will reduce our net asset value.
-See "ITEM 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Investments at Fair Value."
+See "ITEM 7 - MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - Critical Accounting Policies - Investments at Fair Value."

-We are a non-diversified investment company within the meaning of the 1940 Act, and therefore we are not limited with respect to the proportion of our assets that may be invested in a single issuer.
+We are only subject to certain limitations with respect to the proportion of our assets that may be invested in a single issuer.

-We are classified as a non-diversified investment company within the meaning of the 1940 Act, which means that we are not limited by the 1940 Act with respect to the proportion of our assets that we may invest in a single issuer.
-Beyond the asset diversification requirements associated with our qualification as a RIC for U.S. federal income tax purposes, we do not have fixed guidelines for diversification.
+We intend to operate as a non-diversified management investment company; however, we are currently and may, from time to time, in the future, be considered a diversified management investment company pursuant to the definitions set forth in the Investment Company Act.
+In addition, we are subject to the asset diversification requirements associated with our qualification as a RIC for U.S. federal income tax purposes.
 While we are not targeting any specific industries, our investments may be focused on relatively few industries.
-To the extent that we hold large positions in a small number of issuers, or within a particular industry, our net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the issuer's financial condition or the market's assessment of the issuer.
-We may also be more susceptible to any single economic or regulatory occurrence or a downturn in particular industry in which we may invest significantly than a diversified investment company.
+To the extent that we hold large positions in a small number of issuers, or within a particular industry, our net asset value may be subject to greater fluctuation.
+We may also be more susceptible to any single economic or regulatory occurrence or a downturn in particular industry.